 Heart Disease Home > Atrial Fibrillation After Cardiac Surgery

-Symptoms of atrial fibrillation after cardiac surgery may include a rapid heart rate or a pounding in your chest.
+One example of an irregular heart rhythm after cardiac surgery that does create symptoms is called atrial fibrillation.
+Symptoms may include a rapid heart rate or a pounding in your chest.
 This abnormal rhythm is caused by too many electrical signals in the upper heart chambers or atria.
-The reason this abnormal rhythm sometimes occurs after cardiac surgery is unknown.
-However, your doctor can treat atrial fibrillation, should it occur.
+Why atrial fibrillation occurs after cardiac surgery is not known.
+Your heart simply does not contract in a coordinated manner, but instead quivers.
+However, your doctor can treat this problem, should it occur.